IBMIntegration/jam-materials-handler/README.md

     ./run-local.sh
     ```

-1. Point your browser to [http://localhost:8080/tracks]
+1. Point your browser to [http://localhost:8080/tracks/](http://localhost:8080/tracks/), the final `/` is important, and navigate to your content.

 1. To refresh your test enviornment, hit `R`, to exit, `Q`.